First home vacant land concession

-Complete the following forms and include them with your documents when lodging them for stamping:
+Complete the following forms and include them with your contract, and valuation (if required), when lodging them for stamping:

-- a claim for transfer duty concession first home vacant land (Form D2.7)
+- Claim for transfer duty concession first home vacant land (Form D2.7)

-- an identity details annexure for each non-Australian transferor and transferee.
+- Identity details annexure for each non-Australian transferor and transferee

 Find out more about lodging and stamping your documents.